The Origin of Diamonds

 Colour is perhaps the most important characteristic of a diamond.
 Ideally, colour should be totally absent as the clearer the diamond, the more light will pass and refract through it, and therefore the rarer it will be.

-One of the most internationally used scales is the GIA (Gemological Institute of America) scale which grades colour from D to Z.
+One of the most internationally used scales is the GIA (Gemmological Institute of America) scale which grades colour from D to Z.

-At Fraser Hart we only state diamond colour grade on our certificated diamonds.
+At Fields we only state diamond colour grade on our certificated diamonds.

 Good proportions reflect light between the facets and up through the crown.
 Too shallow or deep a cut lets some light escape through the pavilion.